 In September 2020, the Board launched its Facebook and Twitter social media accounts.
-Similar to its website and Listserv, the Board is utilizing these social media platforms to disseminate all Board related information, including upcoming Board meeting reminders, information about the physician assistant profession, COVID-19 related updates and reminders, information regarding waivers issued by the director of the Department of Consumer Affairs, alerts of disciplinary action taken against licensees, proposed regulatory updates and job announcements.
+Similar to its website and Listserv, the Board is utilizing these social media platforms to disseminate all Board-related information, including upcoming Board meeting reminders, information about the physician assistant profession, COVID-19 related updates and reminders, information regarding waivers issued by the director of the DCA, alerts of disciplinary action taken against licensees, proposed regulatory updates and job announcements.

-As part of its continuing outreach efforts, the Board published its first edition of the Physician Assistant Board Insider electronic newsletter on April 18, 2022, in collaboration with the DCA Office of Publications, Design and Editing.
+As part of its continuing outreach efforts, the Board published its first edition of the Board Insider electronic newsletter on April 18, 2022, in collaboration with the DCA Office of Publications, Design and Editing.
 The current edition and future editions can be found on the Board's website and social media accounts.
-The newsletter is another method of communication used to provide important information and Board updates to the applicants, licensees, and consumers, while bringing more awareness to online services offered by the Board.
+The newsletter is another method of communication used to provide important information and Board updates to applicants, licensees, and consumers, while bringing more awareness to online services offered by the Board.

-In March 2023, the Board published its first licensing video to assist applicants with a step-by-step tutorial through the initial application process.
+In March 2023, the Board published its first licensing video to assist applicants with a step-bystep tutorial of the initial application process.
 The video provides clear guidance and support to assist applicants with the initial licensure process, improve their experience, and increase the overall efficiency of the application process.